 - ensure claimant data is as accurate as possible

-If you have any concerns about your PI, contact the Privacy Officer for the insurance company you deal with or the Chief Privacy Officer at HCAIP at firstname.lastname@example.org or by fax at 416-664-3121
+If you have any concerns about Privacy, contact your Privacy Office or the Privacy Office at HCAIP at email@example.com or by fax at 416-664-3121.

 Why am I receiving HCAI emails?

 Use of the HCAI system is mandated by the Financial Services Commission of Ontario (FSCO) for the transmission of Ontario Claims Forms (OCFs) by Health Care Facilities and Insurers.
 As such, HCAI Communications is required to inform each registered and currently active Facility of any changes to the HCAI system.
 This may include changes to functionality and/or changes in the regulatory business environment that concern how HCAI is used by Facilities and Insurers.

 Each Authorizing Office (AO) in HCAI carries certain responsibilities on behalf of the Facility or Facilities s/he represents, as outlined on the Authorizing Officer Information page.
 By agreeing to be the AO for a Facility and thereby accepting the responsibilities specific to that role, you are giving HCAI consent to contact you.
 The responsibilities of the AO include a requirement to share important HCAI information with every other HCAI user at the facility.
 To stay informed of critical changes to the HCAI system, receive password reset emails as required, and remain compliant with HCAI, it is not possible for the AO to opt out of receiving HCAI emails.
 HCAI is not subject to Canada’s anti-spam legislation (CASL) as users of the HCAI system have a contractual relationship with HCAI.
 HCAI Processing does not give, sell, or trade lists containing personal information.

 Should you wish to no longer receive emails from HCAI Communications, either your Facility’s AO must be changed or your Facility’s HCAI account must be deactivated.
 Visit the Authorizing Officer Information page or the Deactivate Facility page to learn how.